totallynotdavid/megaloader/docs/megaloader/guide/cli-usage.md

       Size: 0.08 MB
 ```

-The extract command is a dry run—it discovers files but doesn't download anything.
+The extract command is a dry run.
+It discovers files but doesn't download anything.
 This is useful for checking what's available before committing to a download.

 Get structured JSON output instead: